-HOPE Academy’s Middle School academic program is designed to develop student’s critical thinking and problem solving skills through integrated, multidisciplinary studies that utilize inquiry and project based learning.
-Middle School courses are taught by subject area experts that engage students in collaborative learning experiences and develop important communication, time management and organizational skills in preparation for the high school years.
+Our middle school program is designed to develop student’s critical thinking and problem solving skills through integrated, multidisciplinary studies that utilize inquiry and project based learning.
+Middle school courses are taught by subject area experts that engage students in collaborative learning experiences and develop important communication, time management and organizational skills in preparation for the high school years.

-HOPE’s middle school team helps students navigate the unique and often challenging social and developmental dynamics that accompany adolescents through Biblically based conflict resolution, open communication and intentionality.
-Students participate in several meaningful programs such as virtue based unit and Biblical studies, Advisory, and leadership opportunities in the school’s Praise and Worship Band.
+HOPE’s middle school team helps students navigate the unique and often challenging social and developmental dynamics that accompany adolescents through Biblical-based conflict resolution, open communication and intentionality.

-For more information about our Middle School curriculum and resources, click the button
+For more information about our middle school curriculum and resources, click the button below.